This article provides info on how to set up an organization to begin sending broadcast messages 📢

 Note: Phone inventory in specific area codes is not guaranteed.
 If an area code is not available, the page will display a warning.

 Note: If the organization does not yet have an approved TCR campaign, you will not be able to complete the Inbox Setup.
+You may be able to select the TCR campaign, but if it is still awaiting carrier approval, the following banner will show, and broadcast goals cannot be launched until the campaign is approved.
 See: How do I register for 10dlc with Hustle? for more registration details.

-Once Inbox Setup is complete, organization and account admins can launch broadcasts from the Broadcast tab of the organization menu.
+Once Inbox Setup is complete and the TCR campaign is approved, organization and account admins can launch broadcasts from the Broadcast tab of the organization menu.

 How do I launch a broadcast?

-Once Broadcast is enabled for the account and Inbox Setup is complete, organization or account admins can launch broadcasts in an organization.
+Once Broadcast is enabled for the account and Inbox Setup is complete, organization or account admins can launch broadcast goals in an organization.